icyveins7/gpu_benchmarks/proj_ffts/README.md

 For example, if we wish to have an $M \times N$ input padded to an $A \times B$ transform:

-1. Take the column transforms for the $B$ input columns.
-The rest would transform to all 0s anyway.
+1. Take the column transforms for only the $N$ input columns, each with height $A$.
+The rest of the $B-N$ columns would transform to all 0s anyway.
-2. Take the row transforms over all $M$ rows.
+2. Take the row transforms over all $A$ rows, each of length $B$.

 With greater padding, this would asymptotically make the column transform complexity negligible.
 In practice, the effect can be even greater; CUDA favours row transforms over column ones, since row data is contiguous.